Must-See Experiences for a San Diego Newcomer

 Arrive at the San Diego Zoo when it opens at 9:00 AM, so you’ll have plenty of time to explore.
 With approximately 4,000 animals on more than 100 lushly-planted acres, the best way to get your bearings is with a narrated tour on a double-decker bus.
 Your ticket is also good for an express bus that makes stops throughout the Zoo, so you can hop on and off at various points.
 Another way to get a fantastic (and literal) overview of the Zoo is on the aerial tram.
-Wandering the park you’ll discover the Zoo's famous pandas, on loan from the People's Republic of China, and other top exhibits including the Polar Bear Plunge and Hippo Beach (both enclosures offer underwater vantage points); the Monkey Trails exhibit, home to many endangered species; and the Elephant Odyssey, where you can view current species while exploring prehistoric fossil evidence and extinction causes; and Koalafornia, featuring the largest collection of cuddly eucalyptus-eaters outside of Australia.
+Wandering the park you’ll discover the Polar Bear Plunge and Hippo Beach (both enclosures offer underwater vantage points); the Monkey Trails exhibit, home to many endangered species; and the Elephant Odyssey, where you can view current species while exploring prehistoric fossil evidence and extinction causes; and Koalafornia, featuring the largest collection of cuddly eucalyptus-eaters outside of Australia.
 For youngsters, the Children's Zoo with its petting corral of friendly animals is a fun interactive experience.
 The Zoo is open daily with extended hours during the summer.

 Adjacent to the Zoo is Balboa Park, one of San Diego's most beloved treasures.
 Known as the "Smithsonian of the West," Balboa Park is the largest cultural park in America and features 17 museums and performing arts venues as well as beautiful gardens, the lily pond and botanic building, concerts and a host of special events.
 Take a stroll down the main El Prado promenade, enjoy the gorgeous 1915 Spanish Colonial-revival style architecture, and grab a bite to eat and one of the many purveyors in the park.